 The type of leadership we want to nurture requires vulnerability and courage – the bravery to raise difficult discussions, be willing to fail, go beyond the known knowns and the need to be seen to be asking the right questions within the established framework of what good looks like.
 Can we challenge some of the established notions of leadership that lead to organisations that lack diversity - and start to lead differently?

 Young people from minority backgrounds twice as likely to be unemployed than their white peers.
-Young people from ethnic minorities are also more likely to be in low paid, less secure jobs and work in more precarious conditions.
+Young people from minority ethnic backgrounds are also more likely to be in low paid, less secure jobs and work in more precarious conditions.

 Without challenge there won’t be change.
 Change won’t come overnight but we must strive for more diverse leaders at the table with decision makers - and the opportunity to influence the debate on issues affecting young people.
 We must make progress towards systems change, and greater equity.